pkaumil97/flack/README.md

-# Project 2
+# Flack - the online messaging service

-Web Programming with Python and JavaScript
+Programming with Python and JavaScript
+This application uses JavaScript to communicate on the server side